Keyfactor/cyberark-credentialprovider-pam/README.md

 ## Support for CyberArk PAM Provider

 CyberArk PAM Provider is supported by Keyfactor for Keyfactor customers.
-If you have a support issue, please open a support ticket with your Keyfactor representative.
+If you have a support issue, please open a support ticket via the Keyfactor Support Portal at https://support.keyfactor.com

 ###### To report a problem or suggest a new feature, use the **[Issues](../../issues)** tab.
 If you want to contribute actual bug fixes or proposed enhancements, use the **[Pull requests](../../pulls)** tab.